2026-04-28

 I've been wanting to play around with F1 data for a while now so I thought I'd try it out in this project.
 I'm using the REST API from Open-F1.
 It's a free and open source API so please respect the rate limits.
 The API is quite simple to use and provides a lot of data about different F1 meetings and sessions.

-For this project, I was only interested to analyse the recent race in Suzuka on 29th March, 2026.
+For this project, I was only interested to analyse the Japanese Grand Prix at Suzuka on March 29, 2026.
 It was an incredible race with Kimi Antonelli taking the pole for Mercedes.

 I believe there were some gaps in the data from the API so take the analysis with a grain of salt.